 In her spare time, Stone is a member of and an amateur competitor in the United States Triathlon Association (USTA) while competing in distances from sprint to half-ironman.
 She enjoys swimming, cycling, running, paddle boarding, golf and tennis.

-Carolyn and her husband Ed are parents to two sons, Jack, 14, and Luke, 12.
+Carolyn and her husband Ed are parents to two sons, Jack and Luke.
 She is a lifetime member of St. Clare Catholic Church in North Palm Beach and volunteers with the Diocese of Palm Beach Office of Family Life.
 She is a sustaining member and Past President of the Junior League of the Palm Beaches.